Giant Pictures: Partnership with Tribeca

 In August 2021, Giant Pictures partnered with the Tribeca Festival to create The Tribeca Channel, a free, ad-supported movie streaming channel in the United States and Canada.

 Ahead of the 30th anniversary of the movie A Bronx Tale in September 2023, Giant Pictures produced a 4K digital restoration of the film on behalf of Tribeca Enterprises.
 The digital coloring process was handled at Goldcrest Post in New York and was overseen personally by director, Robert De Niro.
 The restoration took 9 months to complete.
-To accompany the re-release of the film on UHD Blu-ray, Giant created bonus features including new interviews with De Niro, as well writer and star, Chazz Palminteri.
+To accompany the re-release of the film on UHD Blu-ray, Giant created bonus features including new interviews with De Niro, as well as writer and star, Chazz Palminteri.
 In June 2023, the Tribeca Festival, which De Niro founded along with the film's producer, Jane Rosenthal, premiered the 4K restored version with a special 30th anniversary screening at New York City's Beacon Theater.

 In January 2024, Tribeca Enterprises and Giant Pictures partnered on an American distribution label called Tribeca Films, to manage the distribution of high-quality independent films from the film festival circuit on streaming platforms.
 The label aimed to focus on U.S. transactional video-on-demand (TVOD) and advertising-based video-on-demand (AVOD) with the opportunity for distribution across Giant Pictures’ streaming infrastructure, as well as on the Tribeca Channel.
 Tribeca Films set a goal of acquiring 25 titles per year from festivals like Sundance, Berlin, SXSW, Cannes, Toronto International Film Festival, as well as the Tribeca Festival.
-Trade publication, Indiewire, wrote of the initiative: "As the market has changed and made it harder for filmmakers to find homes for their festival movies, even with so many more options available, having one more buyer in the market should be good news for any indie filmmakers".
+In March 2026, Tribeca Films announced a new round of acquisitions including Independent Spirit Award winner, Esta Isla.